devmoamin/elearner/DEPLOYMENT.md

-# Guid to deploy your Django app
+# Guide to deploy your Django app

 Before you start make sure [git](https://git-scm.com/downloads) is installed